Partial or Temporary Memory Loss After a Brain Injury

 It’s also worth mentioning that medication memory loss is becoming more common, especially in older individuals who often mix multiple types of treatments.

-Depression and anxiety are also known causes of short-term memory loss, as well as confusion, difficulties concentrating, and other cognitive symptoms.
+Depression and anxiety are also known causes of short-term memory loss after a head injury, as well as confusion, difficulties concentrating, and other cognitive symptoms.

-Traumatic Brain Injury (TBI) and Memory Loss: Treatment Options
+Brain Trauma and Memory Loss: TBI Treatment Options

 First, there are a number of medications doctors can prescribe to help patients with thinking, language, and other thought processes that can be negatively impacted by their injury.